 4. Toto - "Africa"

-Not all GTA moments involve mass slaughter.
+moments involve mass slaughter.

 Sometimes you're just cruising around in a car you stole moments ago from an old lady when it turns out that old lady has the exact right song on the radio.
 The sun's going down over Vice City, you're cresting around the top of the first island; it's so perfect you don't even want to lean out the window and fire your Uzi at the guy that just cut you up.